RocketChat/docs-old/developer-guides/iframe-integration/authentication/README.md

 When enabled Rocket.Chat first do an `XMLHttpRequest` to the `iFrame API` URL trying to see if the user is already logged in at the third party website.
 If that doesn't succeed then Rocket.Chat will present the `Iframe URL` within an `iframe`, so the user logs in on the third party website which means he is authenticated on Rocket.Chat as well.

 We have developed an example app written in NodeJS in order to help you understanding this authentication flow.
-Please take a look at https://github.com/RocketChat/iframe-auth-example
+Please take a look at [iFrame Auth Example](https://github.com/RocketChat/iframe-auth-example)

 ## Configuring